 School and student responsibilities in regard to the R2T4 Policy & Process

-Molloy College's responsibilities in regard to the Return of Title IV funds:
+Molloy University's responsibilities in regard to the Return of Title IV funds:

 - Providing each student with the information given in this policy